• Skip to main content

 Can I Add Nuts or Spices to the Oat Topping?

 Of course!
-If you'd like pecans or other nuts in your topping, just remove ¼ cup of the oats and add ½ cup chopped pecans.
+If you'd like pecans or other nuts in your oatmeal topping, just remove ¼ cup of the oats and add ½ cup chopped pecans.

 To add spice, stir in ½ teaspoon ground cinnamon or ginger when mixing the topping together.